under running overhead cranes on a steel structure

 What are the advantages of under running overhead cranes?

-1. Ideal when building a self-supporting structure is not an option
+1. Ideal when building a freestanding structure is not an option

 2. Generally better lateral approach to the hook